kardianos/govendor/README.md

 	remotes with `govendor fetch`.
  * Migrate from legacy systems with `govendor migrate`.
  * Supports Linux, OS X, Windows, probably all others.
- * Supports git, hg, svn, bzr (must be installed an on the PATH).
+ * Supports git, hg, svn, bzr (must be installed and on the PATH).

 ## Notes